mishoo/UglifyJS/README.md

 	arr[0..2] = [584, 404];  // [584, 404, 3, 4, 5, 6, 7, 8, 9]
 	console.log(arr[0..2]);  // [584, 404]

-one feature getted from PHP:
+one feature was taken from PHP:

 	arr[] = 22;              // [584, 404, 3, 4, 5, 6, 7, 8, 9, 22]